jiegec/blog-source/content/hardware/ethernet-physical-interfaces.md

 - 100BASE-TX: IEEE 802.3 Physical Layer specification for a 100 Mb/s CSMA/CD local area network over two pairs of Category 5 twisted-pair cabling.
 (See IEEE Std 802.3, Clause 24 and Clause 25.)
 - 1000BASE-T: IEEE 802.3 Physical Layer specification for a 1000 Mb/s CSMA/CD LAN using four pairs of Category 5 balanced copper cabling.
 (See IEEE Std 802.3, Clause 40.)
 - 1000BASE-X: IEEE 802.3 Physical Layer specification for a 1000 Mb/s CSMA/CD LAN that uses a Physical Layer derived from ANSI X3.230-1994 (FC-PH) [B21]23.
 (See IEEE Std 802.3, Clause 36.)
+- 2.5GBASE-T: IEEE 802.3 Physical Layer specification for a 2.5 Gb/s LAN using four pairs of Category 5e/Class D balanced copper cabling.
+(See IEEE Std 802.3, Clause 126.)
+- 5GBASE-T: IEEE 802.3 Physical Layer specification for a 5 Gb/s LAN using four pairs of Category 5e/Class D balanced copper cabling.
+(See IEEE Std 802.3, Clause 126.)
+- 10GBASE-T: IEEE 802.3 Physical Layer specification for a 10 Gb/s LAN using four pairs of Class E or Class F balanced copper cabling.
+(See IEEE Std 802.3, Clause 55.)

 ### 各个速率对应的英文单词是什么